Main page Site news

 two-bar Gann swings

-• Blue bars are outside bars
+• Blue bars — outside bars confirm the beginning of a new trend.

 two-bar swings on the chart